ChuckCaplan/IEC-printer/README.md

 # Project Folder Structure
  * /arduino - Arduino sketch to be uploaded to an Arduino Uno R4 Wifi to handle IEC protocol communication and send to a Python script running on a Raspberry PI (or other system) for printing.

-* /scripts - A Python script that runs on a Raspberry Pi Zero W and listens for raw print data from the Arduino.
+* /scripts - A Python script that runs on a system like a Raspberry Pi Zero W and listens for raw print data from the Arduino.
 It then converts the raw print data tp BMP images and prints via the lp command.

 # Installation
 1. [Arduino Installation](./arduino/README.md)
 2. [Python Script Installation](./scripts/README.md)

+# Printer Support
+This project currently supports the MPS-803 printer, but could be extended to support other printers with some additional work.
+It also only currently supports graphics mode.
+Text mode, including PETSCII characters and control codes for underlining, bold, etc. is not currently supported.
+This was tested with Broderbund The Print Shop and Springboard Certificate Maker printing to an [MPS-803](https://www.historybit.it/wp-content/uploads/2020/06/Manual_MPS-803.pdf) printer.

 # YouTube Demo
 TBD